cjtu/CoRaLS.jl/docs/src/additional_details.md

 - Submit a pull request with a clear description of the changes.

 ## Unit Testing
 Unit testing is currently in development.
 In the test directory, you can find the current test files.
 The basic_unit_tests.jl file contains unit testing for constants.jl, geometry.jl, fresnel.jl and ice.jl.
 Testing for the remaining files is in progress.
-When files are completed they can be added to the runtests.jl file.
+When files are completed they can be added to the .jl file.

 You can run all completed tests by executing include("test/runtests.jl");